 A separate bank account for business

 As the name suggests, make a separate bank account in the name of the firm and not under your personal account.
 This way all your purchases, credit card payments are made using that account.
-And bank also issues, monthly report of the total transaction made using an account which could be used to project and maintain cash flows.
+And the bank also issues, a monthly report of the total transaction made using an accounthatch that could be used to project and maintain cash flows.

 Analyze inventory movement

-This should be done so as to know which inventory is profitable and which isn’t that takes up a share from your working capital.
+This should be done to know which inventory is profitable and which isn’t that takes up a share from your working capital.